 Dean's Awards for Teaching Excellence

-The Dean’s Awards for Teaching Excellence will help acknowledge stellar instructional efforts by graduate students and help cultivate the next generation of leaders in the classroom.
+The Dean’s Awards for Teaching Excellence recognize stellar instructional efforts by graduate students and help cultivate the next generation of leaders in the classroom.
+Several awards will be made across the disciplines to graduate students who serve in various teaching roles.
+Each recipient will receive a monetary prize, a certificate, and recognition in their graduation program.

 Nomination Guidelines